 While no medical procedure is completely risk-free, every precaution is taken to ensure the safety and well-being of the donor.

 How do you protect my DNA as a donor?

 - Maintaining your trust is essential to saving lives.
 That’s why your personal identifying information will not be shared with any companies or government agencies.

-- Information about your genetic type and the stored sample from your cheek swab are identified by a code and stored separate from your personal identifying information.
+- Information about your genetic type and the stored sample from your cheek swab are identified by a code and stored separately from your personal identifying information

 How much time and money are needed to become a donor?